asciamanna/asciamanna.github.io/_posts/2015-01-17-a-better-bug-tracker.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ##No Bugs
 This is hardly new advice.
 I've heard [Uncle Bob Martin](https://twitter.com/unclebobmartin "Uncle Bob's Twitter") discuss this several times when I've had the pleasure to see him talk.
 It is also one of the tenets of eXtreme Programming: **No Bugs**.
 Details about the XP practices that support **No Bugs** can be found in [James Shore](http://www.jamesshore.com/ "James Shore's website")'s book, [*The Art of Agile Development*](http://www.jamesshore.com/Agile-Book/ "Website for The Art of Agile Development").
 In fact that book will provide significantly more detail than I will describe here.
 I highly recommend reading it.
-The recommendations I'm making are really restating his suggestions from his book since my team worked closely with James to improve our development practices.
+The recommendations I'm making are really restating suggestions from his book since my team worked closely with James to improve our development practices.

 ##Practices